Dezstl/node_backend/README.md

 # node_backend
 Project to create a RESTful backend using Node, Express and MongoDB

-## Reasons for choosing technologies (Node, Express, MongoDB)
+## Reasons for choosing technologies
 1. Familiarity
    - I have professional experience with JavaScript and in building apps using M.E.A.N stack
 2. Ease of setup
-   - Initial setup to get node, express and MongoDb up and running is quite simple.
+   - Initial setup to get node, express and MongoDD up and running is quite simple.
 3. Dev community & open source
    - There is no point in reinventing the wheel.
 The node.js community is greatly supported.
 I have used serval open source node modules in the project.
 4. Ease in running from local vagrant environment